 Bitcoin has the potential to turn a greatthe arc of human history back to the free market paradigm.
 Bitcoin does this in the financial market, but its underlying technology can one day be applied also to other markets such as stocks, bonds and real estate.
 In the future, Bitcoin promises to further free us from the grip of time pressure, eliminate the theft of time through inflation, revive individual sovereignty and, as a cumulative result, radically increase social scalability around the world.
 As Alfred North Whitehead said:

-“This is a deeply mistaken truism, repeated inall the copybooks and all the outstanding people when they give speeches, as if we should develop the habit of thinking what we are doing.
-Everything is quite the opposite.
-Civilization is moving forward, increasing the number of important actions that we are able to carry out without thinking about them. ”
+“This is a deeply erroneous truism repeatedin all the copybooks and all the outstanding people when they give speeches, as if we should develop in ourselves the habit of thinking about what we are doing.
+It's completely the opposite.
+Civilization moves forward by increasing the number of important actions that we are able to perform without thinking about them."

 And while we still continue our endlesslack of time bickering, government-sanctioned monetary monopolies, remain a disaster for all of humanity.
 The activities of the central bank, this institution of monetary socialism and the systematic theft of time, throughout history have repeatedly harmed our individual sovereignty, time preferences and freedoms.
 We mortals must break the shackles of this oppressive institution and focus our energy on innovation against the lack of time - an immortal tyrant.
 In doing so, we will create a world in which our children are born, their children and all future generations capable of living a completely independent life - forever freed from the chains of state tyranny.